wp-plugins/tweet-button-with-shortening/readme.txt

 == Changelog ==

+= 0.3 =
+* Added support for tweet button localization (English, French, German, Spanish, Japanese)
+* You can now customize the description of the author in the recommended users list (primarily for localization, default is still "Author of the post")
+* You can now add a comma separated list of additional Twitter users to recommend (the button will accept up to 6 total and only show 2 at a time)
+* Fixed a bug that prevented you from disabling the option to recommend the post author

 = 0.2.1 =
-Corrected a bug with the option to display the button on Pages
+* Corrected a bug with the option to display the button on Pages

 = 0.2 =
-First public release
+* First public release